Last updated on September 22nd, 2023 at 07:53 am

-If you have been driving a car for a long period, you have an idea that the tire does not run for similar air pressure always.
-Every time, the tire required maintenance and a checkup of air pressure whether it’s not too low, or if it is inflated, the air has not increased the limit of air pressure.
+If you have been driving a car for a long period, you have an idea that the tire does not run for similar pressure, a little low and high air pressure variance is always there.
+Every time, the tire required maintenance and a checkup of air, whether it’s not too low or if it is inflated, the air has not increased the limit of PSI.

-Air pressure in the tire is the determinant of your car’s performance sometime.
-The air pressure should not be rather high or low, it has to be at the recommended level to achieve the perfect performance of the car and tire as well.
-Going up or Down on air pressure has consequences that could damage the tire.
-In this article, we will discuss what happens when the pressure is high or low and what you can do to keep track of the air pressure in your vehicle’s tires.
+Air pressure in the tire is the determinant of your car’s performance.
+The air pressure should not be high or low; it has to be at the recommended level to achieve the perfect performance of the car and tire as well.
+Going up or Down on pressure has consequences that could damage the tire.
+In this article, we will discuss what happens when the pressure is high or low and what you can do to keep track of the air in your vehicle’s tires.

-As the tire keeps moving on, the pressure of the air inside the tire keeps falling.
-There are other factors included but commonly after, 500-1k miles you should refill the air on the tires.
-If you do not keep a check on your air pressure then there are chances that your tire will not work as long as it should.
+As the tire keeps moving, the pressure of the air inside the tire keeps falling.
+There are other factors included, but commonly after 500-1k miles, you should refill the air on the tires.
+If you do not keep a check on tire air, then there are chances that your tire will not work as long as it should.

 These are some of the major impacts that driving with low air pressure could have on your tires